The top 10 most expensive yachts in the world owned by Russian billionaires, royalty and more

 Yachts so glorious they have their own submarine?
 Well, it’s true.
 We dive into a list of the top 10 most expensive yachts money can buy— for now

 If you’ve been paying attention, you would have noticed our healthy obsession with yachts.
 From small fleets to mega and explorer yachts, we’ve covered them all.
-These luxury fleets are the epitome of sophistication and extravagance, proving to be the ultimate symbol of what luxury lifestyle stands fro.
-Fitted with cinemas, concert halls and even onboard beaches these yachts show us how to live the life of luxury, we bring to you the top 10 most expensive luxury yachts in the world.
+These luxury fleets are the epitome of sophistication and extravagance, proving to be the ultimate symbol of what luxury lifestyle stands for.
+Fitted with cinemas, concert halls and even onboard beaches these yachts show us how to live the life of luxury like a private jet on the sea, we bring to you the top 10 most expensive luxury yachts in the world.

 1. Eclipse ($ 1.5 billion/ $485 million)